4 - 14 Jul

 Assistant Director / Nilgun Guven

 Sign up to stay in touch:

-Keep up to date on our Malthouse Theatre productions and all the events at The Coopers Malthouse.
-Season 2019 will be a joyous, scream-filled year, and you won’t want to miss a thing.
+Keep up-to-date on our Malthouse Theatre productions and all the events at The Coopers Malthouse.
+Season 2020 will be a year of spirited conversations and exhilarating stories.